-At our annual conference on June 1st, Adam Svet and Jason Svet made a career-changing announcement to their 300+ employees.
+At our annual conference, Adam Svet and Jason Svet made a career-changing announcement to Eastridge's 300+ employees.

 “If there were someone else, or another group, who was going to own our business, there’d really only be one that we would feel good selling to.
 It’s the only group we’d want to own this company other than our family.
 And in order to make that a possibility, we had to make a little room on our logo,” said Adam Svet.

-It’s been a whirlwind of a year for Adam and Jason Svet turning Eastridge’s ESOP (Employee Stock Ownership Plan) into a reality, but we had a chance to sit down and discuss what this transition means to them.
+It’s been a whirlwind of a year for Adam and Jason Svet to turn Eastridge’s employee stock ownership plan (ESOP) into a reality, but we had a chance to sit down and discuss what this transition means to them.

 Q: Why now?
 What led you to make Eastridge employee-owned?

 Adam: My mom, Jason, and I wanted to do something after Dad’s [Eastridge founder, Robert Svet] passing.
 What that thing was, we weren’t sure.
 After a very long journey, we felt the only other group we could be proud of selling the business to was our team.
 That spoke to us at a number of levels.